 Select the + New Virtual Device button - “Loopback Audio” appears (you can change it to another name later on if you want).

-You can delete any device or application, just select it and click on the - button under Audio Sources.
+You can delete any device or application, just select it and click on the Delete button at the bottom of the screen.

 Next, go to the Sound Settings on your Mac; select Loopback Audio (or whatever you named it) so it's now your input device.

 Send out your routed audio to your radio station online.
 For Loopback to work with Radio.co, you need a broadcasting tool such as BUTT which you can download here.

 Within BUTT, add your Radio.co broadcasting details.
 You can find these within your Radio.co Dashboard.